Home to Heaven

 How does Aquamation work?

 Bodies buried in the earth are degraded by alkaline hydrolysis, expedited by the soil bacteria – a very slow process.
 The system uses alkaline hydrolysis to essentially accelerate what takes place in natural decomposition.
 A combination of gentle water flow, temperature, and alkalinity is used to accelerate the natural course of time.
 At the end of the process, the body has been returned to its natural form, reduced in the water.
-Remember – our bodies are 65% water to begin with.
+Remember, our bodies are 65% water, to begin with.
 Similar to cremation, the only solid remains are the mineral ash of the bones.
 The ash is light sage green in color because it is clean, without carbon discoloration, and retains minerals.
-Because the bone and ash needs to go through drying time, a day or two more is needed before ashes can be returned to families (if desired).
-Aquamation generates a sterile, EPA neutral liquid solution of amino acids, peptides, sugars, and soap that is suitable for release onto the earth.
-Guardian Pet Aquamation gently applies the remaining nutrients onto Dr. Cooney’s farmland in east Loveland.
-Communal ashes will also be spread on the farm.
+Because the bone and ash need to go through drying time, a day or two more is needed before the ashes can be returned to families (if desired).
+Aquamation generates a sterile, EPA-neutral liquid solution of amino acids, peptides, sugars, and soap that is suitable for release onto the earth.

 • Gentle & respectful process